vasil-goranov/beer-converter/README.md

 example URl: http://localhost:7080/convertBeers/toRakia/15

-The application returns plain text which is displayed directly in the browser - no html used.
+The application returns plain text which is displayed directly in the browser - no HTML used.

 ### TECH STACK